 - Using local skills to support our community development programmes

-From exploration through to mine closure, we will liaise with a broad range of stakeholders in our operations, ranging from local communities and host governments to non-governmental organizations (NGOs) and shareholders.
+From exploration through to mine closure, we will liaise with a broad range of stakeholders in our operations, ranging from local communities and host governments to non-governmental organisations (NGOs) and shareholders.
 Our interactions with these groups will provide important feedback and guidance to help improve our social performance and strengthen our overall commitment to responsible mining.

 At Euromax, we are committed to delivering developments for the communities and relevant stakeholders that surround our operations to create real opportunities for social and economic growth.
 Our engagement programmes help us facilitate a structured dialogue with all relevant stakeholders, and functions as a framework for improving our socio-economic performance in host countries.